-Your Bikeraft Kit: What Should You Take on Your Next Adventure?
+Your Short Trip Bikeraft Kit: What Should You Take on Your Next 2-Day Adventure?

 "Bringing the right amount of the appropriate gear is, in my mind, a critical component to any successful mission.
 Traveling alone and without language skills only intensifies the need for proper planning and self-reliance.
 Having said that, it would be easy to pack everything you could possibly need into a bunch of giant panniers and start a long ride, but it’s not so easy to carry, push, and shove a grossly overloaded bike around the 'Roof of the World.'" ~Steve "Doom" Fassbinder

-Doom fields a lot of questions about his bikeraft kit.
-So what does he take when he goes bikerafting?
-A minimalist, he brings only exactly what’s necessary.
-Though his lightest weight wool shirt looks more like a grease rag from his bike shop, he brings it everywhere because it’s still the warmest and quickest to dry piece of clothing he owns.
+So, what should you take when you go bikerafting?
+A minimalist, Doom brings only exactly what's necessary.
+Though his lightest weight wool shirt looks more like a grease rag from his bike shop, for example, he brings it everywhere because it's still the warmest and quickest to dry piece of clothing he owns.

 Many of his choices are no-brainers.
-He works closely with Specialized, and has a bunch (I don’t know how many) of their bikes in his sacred area (the bike shed).
+He works closely with Specialized Bicycles, and has a bunch (I don't know how many) of their bikes in his sacred area (the bike shed).
 Thanks to Specialized, Steve can travel around the world on all kinds of neat adventures.

-As well, he started working long ago with Hyperlite Mountain Gear (that’s how we met–I worked there).
-He much prefers their simple, streamlined, and bombproof backpacks, mids, and stuff sacks.
-And, as an early adopters of both bikepacking gear and packrafts, he remains loyal to both Revelate Designs, one of the first, longest-running, and best bikepack bag companies in the world, and Alpacka Raft, hands down the best and also oldest packrafting company in the world (go Made-in-the-USA gear!
+As well, he started working years ago with Hyperlite Mountain Gear (that's how we met--I managed their ambassador team).
+He prefers their simple, streamlined, and bombproof backpacks, mids, and stuff sacks.
+And, as an early adopters of both bikepacking gear and packrafts, he remains loyal to both Revelate Designs, one of the first, longest-running, and best bikepack bag companies in the world, and Alpacka Raft, the best and also oldest packrafting company in the world.
+Go Made-in-the-USA gear!
 All those companies make their gear in the USA, with the exception of Specialized.
 And Revelate makes their waterproof gear abroad.

 Along with his tried-and-true standard choices, Steve keeps a lot of old favorites around, most of which had their labels wear off long ago.
 He's basically streamlined his package to be the ultimate in ultralight, other than his camera, but that's like an extra appendage.